OpenChain-Project/Reference-Material/General-Compliance-Support-Material/Risk-Grid/risk-grid-11.md

 ### Supplier's Arguments

-This warranty is too vague, at least without qualification as to whether the licences which are attached to the components are compatible with the Customer's Specified Use or (preferably) the Customer's Specified Out-License.
+This warranty is too vague, at least without qualification as to whether the licenses which are attached to the components are compatible with the Customer's Specified Use or (preferably) the Customer's Specified Out-License.

 ### Customer's arguments